madrury/madrury.github.io/_posts/2025-03-20-galois-group.markdown

 Blessedly, the database [also has information on this short exact sequence](https://people.maths.bris.ac.uk/~matyd/GroupNames/73/e14/C2byC2%5E2xD5.html#d2).
 There are eight isomorphism classes which fit into such a short exact sequence.
 We've already ruled out four, the direct and semi-direct products.
 This leaves the four non-split extensions as possibilities.

 Thanks to the Galois correspondence, we know quite a bit about the structure of $G$.
-Every splitting field we've found has its own Galios group, and this group is a quotient group of $G$:
+Every splitting field we've found has its own Galois group, and this group is a quotient group of $G$:

 - $\Qtwenty$ has Galois group $\Z / 4\Z \times \Z / 2 \Z$.
 - $\Qfour$ has Galois group $D_8$.